 Meet Photographer Andrew Oxenham

-Growing up, I considered other eye procedures, but had a lot of skepticism specifically from the fact that they're non-reversible.
+Growing up, I considered other eye procedures, but had a lot of scepticism, specifically from the fact that they're non-reversible.
 And so that was actually the biggest and the kind of main selling point for me on Visian ICL.
-One of the [other] things that made me feel pretty comfortable about getting Visian ICL is that it's a tried and true method.
+One of the other things that made me feel pretty comfortable about getting Visian ICL is that it's a tried and true method.

 Through the lens